amommendes/wikimedia_stream/README.md

 To acomplish this, the following tasks were executed:

+Prerequisites:
+- Python 3.6
+- Docker and Docker-compose
+- Linux

 ### Task 1: Planning

 #### Design Considerations
-- The application follows the simplest way to complete tasks, considering the time given to finish.
 - In order to get data from API, the SSEClient were used as the Wikimedia Recent Changes documentation suggests.
 - Elasticsearch were used due to the nature of the data.
 This kind of streams can be considered as events that generates documents (json), which is a natural data to Elasticsearch.
 It is scable, very fast with full text search in documents and very good to analytics workloads.
 MongoDB would be a candidate to store this json documents, but manage mongoDB clusters is not so easy, at least, considering what I've heard :)
 - In the backend a flask server interact with Elasticsearch querying data requested from dashboard.
 - DataViz were produced with standard web tools using material design, which I personally appreciate.
+Additionally, users can create their own dashboard and ad-hoc queries with Kibana.
 - A docker compose file construct environment with flask and elasticsearch.

 #### Strength's and Weaknesses
 - Storage is scalable in Elasticsearch cluster
 - Dashboard has little self-service features, as creation of new charts.
-ELK stack also were provided to give more self-service capabilities. - Just one python process to deal with all messages could cause event loss.
+However, with the ELK stack provided, user has give more self-service capabilities.
+- Just one python process to deal with all messages could cause event loss.
 Some fastdata tool could be used instead, as flume, spark streaming, even kafka.

 #### Pipeline

 ![Pipeline](./doc/assets/img/pipeline.png)

 ### Task 2: Getting data

 Initially data were collect from Wikimedia Recent Changes API through a python application (wikimedia_app).
 This application uses the service Consumer which collect streams of messages from API and then write these data to some user option (console, json file or persist them into Elasticsearch) - Task 3.

-Diagram:

 ![Task2](./doc/assets/img/task2.png)

-The user select the output desired based on app arguments are passed in.
+The user select the output desired with the arguments of command-line client.
 Application's command line help:

 ```shell